flutter/flutter-intellij/CONTRIBUTING.md

 you must add your (or your organization's) name and contact info to the [AUTHORS](AUTHORS) file.

+* Install Flutter SDK from [Flutter SDK download](https://flutter.dev/docs/get-started/install) or [github](https://github.com/flutter/flutter) and set it up according to its instructions.
+* Verify installation from the command line:
+    - Connect an android device with USB debugging.
+    - `cd path/to/flutter/examples/hello_world`
+    - `flutter pub get`
+    - `flutter doctor`
+    - `flutter run`

 ## Flutter plugin development on MacOS and Linux

 * Download and install the latest stable version of IntelliJ (2021.1 or later)